acebaggins/guava-gson-serializers/README.md

 gson-serializers
 ================

-Gson serializers for Guava and JDK/Guava Optionals
+Gson serializers for Guava ImmutableCollections and Optional
 =======
 Expanded serializers for Gson